 On 24 October 1945, the United Nations officially began.
 Its aim was to prevent war and co-ordinate humanitarian efforts to reduce poverty, uphold international law and protect the environment.
 Although the UN has often lacked the power to stop aggression, it is still an important international forum with the charter of the United Nations upholding basic universal rights and freedoms without distinction or discrimination.
 It also established the first international Court of Justice at the Hague.
 The UN has played a role in global humanitarian efforts and UN bodies such as the Global smallpox eradication programme.

 15 August 1947

-India had stood as the crowing jewel in the crown of the British Empire.
-It was the second most populous nation in the world.
+India had stood as the crowning jewel in the crown of the British Empire.
+It was the second-most populous nation in the world.
 After many years denying Indian calls for independence, Britain finally agreed to full Indian independence in 1947.
-Indian independence was accompanied by a painful separation and the birth of a new nation - Pakistan.
+Indian independence was accompanied by a painful separation and the birth of a new nation – Pakistan.
 The separation led to painful incidences of sectarian violence and killing; it led to the migration of many millions of people who found themselves on the wrong side of the border.
-The independence of India also created a new independent nation which claimed allegiance to neither US or the Soviet Union - but a third way as Nehru called it.
+The independence of India also created a newly independent nation which claimed allegiance to neither the US or the Soviet Union – but a third way as Nehru called it.
 With economic development, India has the potential to become a new superpower in the coming century.